tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 His face flickered, just slightly, changing into something else.
 Pale as aspirin.
 Inhuman.
 Though, I couldn’t read any fine details through the blur.
 Then, everything went dark.

 I woke up later that night with Knox licking my face.
 His whimpers of concern turned into gleeful panting.
 I rubbed my eyes, surprised to find white medical tape wrapped around my burnt fingertips.
 We were back in my car, only, we weren’t out at the flats and Scorpion Dave was nowhere around.
 We were parked behind the hourly motel where we’d held camp for the past few months.
-A cheap hourly dive that mostly housed prostitutes and tweakers.
+A cheap dive that mostly housed prostitutes and tweakers.

 I peered through the windshield, meeting the suspicious gaze of a streetwalker puffing a cigarette.
 She crushed the butt under-heel, adjusted her cleavage, then headed around the corner.